Regrowing your hair is not easy, but it is possible.

 In this article I’m going to share with you only what has actually been proven, either in scientific studies, or even better, through my own experiments, to work.

-But after reading this article you should have a good understanding of what you will need to do to regrow your hair.
+But after reading this article you should have a good understanding of what you will need to do to stimulate regrowth.

 Hair loss is not natural, and therefore it can be reversed.

 Never listen to anyone who says that ‘pattern baldness’ is inevitable and only gets worse.
 It’s only true if you decide to do nothing about it.